All Episodes

 This is absolutely disgraceful.

-Uh half of a m half the population of the United States has been put on an enemies list and has been told, keep quiet, keep your head down.
+Half the population of the United States has been put on an enemies list and has been told, keep quiet, keep your head down.

-Maybe we'd order we won't audit you.
+Maybe we won't audit you.

 But that guy across the street, that guy across the street who made the mistake of going to one too many meetings, that guy across the street who made one too many donations, we're going after him.